dvaumoron/puzzlecachedrightserver/README.md

 # puzzlecachedrightserver

-A "decorator" server adding a cache to the "true" rightserver, still conforming to [puzzlerightservice](https://github.com/dvaumoron/puzzlerightservice) contract.
+A "decorator" server adding a cache (with [Redis](https://redis.io/)) to the "true" rightserver, still conforming to [puzzlerightservice](https://github.com/dvaumoron/puzzlerightservice) contract.